Human Resource Management - Admission with Credit (12 month fast-track route to the MA)

 • Research Project

-The research project allows students to undertake a self-managed process of systematic enquiry within the domain of their Masters programme.
-It aims to generate high quality, rigorous and systematic applied research as part of which the students have reflected critically on the theoretical and philosophical assumptions underpinning the process alongside the ethics of undertaking management research.
-The degree to which the project is ‘applied’ is flexible – from addressing a broad issue in HRM to researching a specific issue within an organisation.
+The research project allows you to undertake a self-managed process of systematic enquiry within the domain of your Masters programme.
+It aims to generate high quality, rigorous, and systematic applied research, enabling you to reflected critically on the theoretical and philosophical assumptions underpinning the process alongside the ethics of undertaking management research.
+The degree to which the project is ‘applied’ is flexible – from addressing a broad issue in HRM, to researching a specific issue within an organisation.

 Please note: As our courses are reviewed regularly as part of our quality assurance framework, the modules you can choose from may vary from those shown here.
 The structure of the course may also mean some modules are not available to you.